LONG BIO

 Megan is a journalist, essayist, and critic.
 She has written columns on climate change and the natural world for The Guardian and The Paris Review.
 Her work has been featured in The New York Times, The New Yorker, The Atlantic, Harper’s Bazaar, and elsewhere.
 Her short fiction has appeared in Best American Short Stories 2011 and 2015, and on NPR’s Selected Shorts.

 She was awarded the Garrett Award for Fiction and the Phil Reed Environmental Writing Award for Journalism, and fellowships at the Bread Loaf Writers’ Conference and the American Library in Paris.
-She serves on the Thoreau Prize Committee.
+She serves on the Thoreau Prize Committee and on the board of Hildene, a Lincoln Family Home.

 She currently teaches literature and environmental writing at Middlebury College, where she also serves as Director of the Bread Loaf Environmental Writers’ Conference.
 She is also an instructor in the California Coast and Climate Semester and MPA in Sustainability Program, and oversees an Environmental Storytelling Series.